 Global view of Software Engineer salary

 So how much do developers tend to make as remote workers, on average, you may ask?
-After compiling the data, which considers programmers in Latin America, our survey found that the median annual salary for remote senior engineers is about USD 75,000.
+After compiling the data, which considers programmers in Latin America, our survey found that the expected median annual salary for remote senior engineers is about USD 84,000.

-However, when we view the average expected salary, we find a gap of 56% by the end of the year 2021.
+However, when we view the average expected vs. current salary, we find a gap of 27% by the end of the year 2022.
 This gap shows that remote job offerings differ significantly between local jobs and remote jobs in LATAM.

 Why the gap?